jpf91/jpf91.github.io/content/blog/2025-01-15-tinytapeout-local-flow.md

 ## Adjusting the Flow

 Once you have the flow running locally, you can now look at reports and adjust the flow to your needs.
-Behind the scenes, Tiny Tapeout uses the usual OpenLane 2 flow, so output files and most configuration will follow the usual OpenLane setup.
+Behind the scenes, Tiny Tapeout uses the OpenLane 2 flow.
+Output files, reports and most configuration will therefore follow the usual OpenLane setup.
 For details, refer to the [OpenLane documentation](https://openlane2.readthedocs.io/en/latest/getting_started/newcomers/index.html).

+{{< box info >}}
+  There is sometimes confusion about OpenLane and OpenROAD:

+  [OpenLane]() and the [OpenROAD Flow Scripts](https://openroad-flow-scripts.readthedocs.io/en/latest/) are independent RTL-to-GDS **flow** projects:
+  They combine various tools in a process that takes hardware description language files as inputs, and outputs a GDS file ready for tapeout.

+  The main [OpenROAD](https://openroad.readthedocs.io/en/latest/) **application** on the other hand performs various steps for digital ASIC design, such as place and route.
+  The OpenROAD **application** is used in both the *OpenROAD Flow Scripts* and the *OpenLane* **flows**.
+{{< /box >}}

 To give you a head start, one of the first things you may want to do is check the size of your design.
 All output files, reports and command logs are available in the `runs/wokwi/` folder.
-So for area usage, let's have a look at `27-openroad-globalplacement/openroad-globalplacement.log`.
+For area usage specifically, let's have a look at `27-openroad-globalplacement/openroad-globalplacement.log`.
 The relevant part of the file looks like this:
 ```
 [INFO GPL-0006] NumInstances:              1324